jamesquinn103/custom-metadata-and-apex-metadata-api-in-managed-packages-demo/README.md

-# Custom Metadata - proving read and write behavior in managed packages
+# Custom Metadata - proving read & write behavior in managed packages

 This repo documents experiments ran in August 2023 that proved:
  1. Upgradable (Developer controlled) fields in a managed package are not updatable in a subscriber org via Apex Metadata API on any permutation of: